top of page

 Skyler_edited.jpg

-Lars's Pawsome Resuce was established in 2024.
+Lars's Pawsome Rescue was established in 2024.

 We are a nonprofit, 501c3 Status Rescue in Pierce County WA.